lianruizuo/haca3/README.md

 a cost: ***lack of standardization and consistency*** across imaging studies.
 Several factors contribute to this variability, including but not limited to
 - Pulse sequences, e.g., MPRAGE, SPGR
-- Imaging parameters, e.g., flip angle, TE
+- Imaging parameters, e.g., flip angle, echo time
 - Scanner manufacturers, e.g, Siemens, GE
 - Technician and site preferences.